• Share this on:

 Last updated:

-European buyers will only connect with you if you can offer something better than the suppliers they already have.
+European buyers will only connect with you if you can offer something better or different than the suppliers they already have.
 This means you need to find buyers that match perfectly with your company and products.
-Randomly approaching companies with a generic offer in Europe’s highly segmented market will result in failure.
-This report will not guarantee that you will find new buyers in Europe, but it will help you understand where you can find interesting prospects and how to approach them.
+This report will help you understand where you can find interesting prospects and how to approach them.

-1. Determine your unique selling points before targeting buyers
+1. Determine your unique selling points before approaching buyers

 Before approaching potential buyers, you need to determine your unique selling points (USPs).
 Ask yourself: What makes your company, your products, your service level or your CSR strategy special?
 What is your sales strategy?
 For instance, do you want to be the cheapest supplier in your country?
 Do you want to compete by being the most sustainable factory?
 By developing innovative materials and concepts?
 Or do you want to focus on a niche?